caltechlibrary/dataset/README.md

 _datatset_ collection storage options
   - SQL store stores JSON documents in a JSON column
     - The initial v3 release only supports SQLite3.
-PostgreSQL maybe added in the future.
+PostgreSQL and MySQL 8 are possible but require manual configuration.
     - A "DSN URI" is used to identify and gain access to the SQL database
     - The DSN URI maybe passed through the environment